-major corpus Cours de philosophy positive, first published in 1835, only four years after Germain's untimely death in 1831.
-What made the founder of sociology praise so highly a woman who was mostly known in Parisian academic circles in the first half of the 19th century as a mathematician?
-While forgotten after her death, Germain's contribution to the mathematical sciences has been revisited in recent years, with a small but growing body of literature revolving around her life and mathematical work.1 Even in this literature, however, her posthumously published Considérations remain broadly undiscussed, and they have not yet been translated into English.2
+Auguste Comte included this lengthy reference to Sophie Germain's unfinished treatise Considérations Generales Sur l'Etat Des Sciences Et Des Lettres Aux Différentes Époques de leur Culture [General considerations on the state of the sciences and the letters at different times of their culture], in the second volume of his major corpus Cours de Philosophy Positive, first published in 1835, only four years after Germain's untimely death in 1831.
+What made the founder of sociology to praise so highly a woman, who was mostly known as a mathematician in the Parisian academic circles in the first half of the nineteenth century?
+While forgotten after her death, Germain's contribution to the mathematical sciences has been revisited in recent years with a small but growing body of literature revolving around her life and mathematical work.1 Even in this literature however, her posthumously published Considérations remain broadly undiscussed, and they have not been translated in English yet.2 questions of her time.

-In addressing this gap in the literature in this paper, I revisit Germain's contribution to the history of ideas, focusing on her writings on the social, political, and cultural questions of her time.
 The paper unfolds in five parts: following this introduction, I paint Germain's intellectual portrait, with a focus on the turbulent social and political conditions that shaped her upbringing, life, and work.
-Next, I examine her unfinished treatise, Considérations générales (Germain, 1879/1896), as a unique perspective on politics, culture, and society.
+Next, I examine her unfinished treatise, Considérations Générales (Germain 1896), as a unique perspective on politics, culture, and society.
 In the subsequent section, I explore the connections between her work and Gabriel Tarde's microsociology, arguing that Germain's Considérations represents a neglected genealogical emergence within processual sociologies.
 Finally, I conclude by considering Germain's contributions as a significant transdisciplinary approach to sociology and social theory.